hlavacs/ViennaVulkanEngine/README.md

 # Vulkan Video Encode

-The preprocessor define `VULKAN_VIDEO_ENCODE` enables an experimental extension to encode the output as video.
+The preprocessor define `VULKAN_VIDEO_ENCODE` enables an extension to encode the output as video.
 It is using the Vulkan Video Extensions for hardware accelerated encoding.
 The used codec is H.264.
-The 2 necessary Vulkan extensions `VK_KHR_video_encode_queue` and `VK_EXT_video_encode_h264` are provisional and not released yet by Khronos.
-The APIs can change and are only available in the Vulkan SDK with enabled Beta Extensions.
-Following revisions are supported (Vulkan SDK and graphics driver must match these):
+The 2 necessary Vulkan extensions `VK_KHR_video_encode_queue` and `VK_KHR_video_encode_h264` are released with Vulkan 1.3.274 as revisions:
-- VK_KHR_video_encode_queue: rev. 10
+- VK_KHR_video_encode_queue: rev. 12
-- VK_EXT_video_encode_h264: rev. 12
+- VK_KHR_video_encode_h264: rev. 14

+There is no official Vulkan SDK containing this Vulkan revision released yet.
+The header files can be downloaded from https://github.com/KhronosGroup/Vulkan-Headers/tags and combined with another SDK.
 The only graphics driver supporting those extensions at the moment is the NVIDIA Vulkan Beta Driver available at https://developer.nvidia.com/vulkan-driver.
+According https://www.khronos.org/blog/khronos-finalizes-vulkan-video-extensions-for-accelerated-h.264-and-h.265-encode AMD and Intel will follow soon.

 The code is tested with
 - Windows 11
 - NVIDIA RTX 3070
-- Vulkan SDK 1.3.268.0
+- Vulkan SDK 1.3.268.0 + Vulkan-Headers-1.3.275
-- NVIDIA driver version 537.72 (Vulkan Beta Driver)
+- NVIDIA driver version 538.09 (Vulkan Beta Driver)

 After enabling `Write Frames` in the GUI the output is written to the file `hwenc.264` (in the current directory).
 It can be played with VLC or ffplay.